 WHAT CAN YOU EXPECT IF YOU ARE CONVICTED OF DUI?

 The reality is that a breath or blood test will give police officers a generally reliable measurement of a motorist’s intoxication level.
-DUI laws are aggressively enforced, so anyone who is accused of DUI must have the right Orange County DUI attorney fighting on his or her behalf.
+DUI laws are aggressively enforced, so anyone who is accused of DUI must have the right Orange County criminal defense attorney fighting on his or her behalf.

 The penalties for a first-offense misdemeanor driving under the influence conviction in California may include: